-The Bitterne Park Teaching School Alliance is a growing partnership comprising a diverse range of secondary schools across Hampshire and Wiltshire which present dynamic and exciting training possibilities for those wishing to pursue a career in teaching.
+The Bitterne Park Teacher Training Alliance is a growing partnership comprising a diverse range of secondary schools across Hampshire and Wiltshire which present dynamic and exciting training possibilities for those wishing to pursue a career in teaching.
 Working in partnership with the University of Chichester, we have developed a bespoke English teacher training package designed to produce reflective, analytical and effective classroom practitioners.
 During your training year, you will build upon your prior experience to gain the specific subject, curriculum and pedagogical knowledge that you need to become an effective and confident teacher of English.
-You will have the full support of the University of Chichester, including a university tutor and access to all facilities, but university-led training will take place at Bitterne Park School in Southampton, and you will not be required to travel to Chichester.
+You will have the full support of the University of Chichester, including a university tutor and access to all facilities.
+Your university-led training will take place in school, and you will not be required to travel to Chichester for training.
 The University of Chichester is recognised as one of the leading institutions in the country for teacher training, and successful completion of our course will lead to a Postgraduate Certificate in Education (PGCE) with Qualified Teacher Status (QTS).
 The programme also contributes towards a Master’s level qualification.

 Our core training involves:

 a four-week induction at the start of the programme;

 a progressive training programme delivered throughout the year, including 19 subject specific training days and 18 professional studies training days;